nichross/Residential-Solar-Cost-Modeling/README.md

 # Residential-Solar-Cost-Modeling
-This code creates a python model for the effect of residential solar installation on energy grid prices <br /><br />
+This code creates a python model for the effect of residential solar installation on energy grid prices

-The model creates a House class object that takes as parameters information about geographic location and solar adoption.
+The model includes a House class object that takes as parameters information about geographic location and solar adoption.
 The class contains eight private functions:

 The get_station function returns the TMY station for the house's city